StanfordLegion/legion/README.md

 ./ckt_sim
 ```

-## Build Flags
+## Makefile Variables

-The Legion Makefile template includes several variables which
+The Legion Makefile includes several variables which influence the
-influence the build.
-These may either be set in the environment
+build.
+These may either be set in the environment (e.g. `DEBUG=0
-(e.g. `DEBUG=0 make`) or at the top of each application's Makefile.
+make`) or at the top of each application's Makefile.

   * `DEBUG=<0,1>`: controls optimization level and enables various
     dynamic checks which are too expensive for release builds.